lukmanahromi/portfolio/README.md

 # Lukman Ahromi Portfolio

 A portfolio website that shows my work as Frontend Enthusiast.
-This project is built by [Vue.Js](https://vuejs.org/), [Bootstrap](https://bootstrap-vue.org/), HTML, CSS, and Javascript.
-[Click here](https://lukmanahromi.netlify.app/portfolio) to see the result of this project.
+This project is built by [Vue.Js](https://vuejs.org/), [Bootstrap](https://bootstrap-vue.org/), HTML, CSS, and Javascript. [https://lukmanahromi.netlify.app/](https://lukmanahromi.netlify.app/) Access the link to see the result of this project.

 Library :